angad2212/transac/README.md

 - **Wallet Balance**: Upon signing in, users automatically receive a random amount of money in the range of 10000-19000.
 - **Send Money**: Users can send money to other TranSact users seamlessly within the application.
 - **Transaction History**: Keeps track of transaction history for transparency and record-keeping purposes.
+- **Rate Limit**: Limited a user to send more than 5 requests per minute and limited a particular IP to send more than 20 requests per second.

 ## Technologies Used